The European Music Therapy Confederation was founded in 1990, as a forum for exchange between music therapists in Europe.

 The EMTC is a confederation of professional music therapy associations (i.e. associations of qualified, practising music therapists).
 Member countries have a single representative.
 This representative is voted by the member associations (the professional association(s) within each country).
 The country representative is responsible to the national associations who are members of the EMTC.

 Today, membership includes music therapists from all 25 EU countries, from EU candidate countries in Eastern and Central Europe.
-Member countries are currently: Austria, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxemburg, The Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland, UK, Serbia, and Israel (observing member). see more
+Member countries are currently: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxemburg, The Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland, UK, Serbia, and Israel (observing member). see more

 Every three years the EMTC organises a European Conference – a forum for professional exchange with a clinical, professional and research focus.
 These important events have taken place since an initial conference in the UK in 1989, as follows: